mfornace/lilwil/README.md

 - I think these are trivial, leave as is.
 - It is flushed on every event (maybe should last for multiple events? or is that confusing?) -->

-### Exceptions
-`ClientError` and its subclasses are not caught by test runner.
-All others are.

 <!-- ### Signals
 - possible to use `PyErr_SetInterrupt`